OliverAbraham/Abraham.Windows.Shell/README.md

 ## Abstract

-This library provides methods to create a linkto your program in the Windows Windows Autostart folder.
+This library provides methods to create a link to your program in Windows Autostart folder.
-Andto open file with the associated program, associated browser or to start a batch file.
+And to open file with the associated program, associated browser or to start a batch file.

 ## License